galaxyproject/SARS-CoV-2/genomics/4-Variation/README.md

 ## Galaxy workflows

-`lofreq` is used two galaxy workflows described in this section.
+`lofreq` is used in two galaxy workflows described in this section.
 Illumina data currently available for SARS-CoV-2 consists of paired- and single-end datasets.
 We use two similar yet distinct workflows to analysis these datasets.

 ### Analysis of Illumina Paired End data